Md-Sazzad-Ahsan/Collab/webhook/README.md

 ![webhook](./webhooks.png)

-This example shows how to set up a server to listen for MeetVerse webhook events (join, exitRoom, disconnect).
+This example shows how to set up a server to listen for Collab webhook events (join, exitRoom, disconnect).

 ### Step 1: Enable Webhooks